 Musculoskeletal examination: Unremarkable.

-Skin examination: Normal.
+Skin examination: Unremarkable.

 What is(are) the most important initial investigation(s)?